fahd01/safe-spot/README.md

 - [svgrepo](https://www.svgrepo.com/svg/228095/loan) for svg images

 ## Extra Tasks
+- [x] Create email to use for the app: `notifications-safe-spot@gmail.com`
-- Put your images in Team section in welcome page
+- [ ] Put your images in Team section in welcome page
-- Put your images and update the author section in every blog article
+- [ ] Put your images and update the author section in every blog article
-- Create email to use for the app
-  - `info@safe-spot.com` (an alias for any gmail address)
-  - or just `safe-spot@gmail.com`
 - Social media accounts for Safe Spot to link in the welcome page
   - [ ] Facebook page with some content
   - [ ] LinkedIn account